Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Abstract

 \section{Abstract}

-Online handwriting recognition using inertial measurement units opens up handwriting on paper as input for digital devices.
-Doing it on edge hardware improves privacy and lowers latency, but entails memory constraints.
-To address this, we propose Error-enhanced Contrastive Handwriting Recognition (ECHWR), a training framework designed to improve feature representation and recognition accuracy without increasing inference costs.
-ECHWR utilizes a temporary auxiliary branch that aligns sensor signals with semantic text embeddings during the training phase.
-This alignment is maintained through a dual contrastive objective: an in-batch contrastive loss for general modality alignment and a novel error-based contrastive loss that distinguishes between correct signals and synthetic hard negatives.
+Online handwriting recognition from inertial measurement units enables handwriting on paper as input for digital devices.
+Running recognition on edge hardware improves privacy and lowers latency, but entails memory constraints.
+To address this, we propose Error-Aware Contrastive-Enhanced Handwriting Recognition (ECHWR), a training-time contrastive learning framework designed to improve recognition accuracy without increasing inference costs.
+During training, ECHWR utilizes a temporary auxiliary branch that aligns IMU signal embeddings with semantic text embeddings in a shared space.
+This is enforced with a dual objective: (i) an in-batch contrastive loss that aligns IMU and text embeddings, and (ii) a hard-negative contrastive loss that uses synthetically perturbed text targets.
 The auxiliary branch is discarded after training, which allows the deployed model to keep its original, efficient architecture.
-Evaluations on the OnHW-Words500 dataset show that ECHWR significantly outperforms state-of-the-art baselines, reducing character error rates by up to 7.4\% on the writer-independent split and 10.4\% on the writer-dependent split.
-Finally, although our ablation studies indicate that solving specific challenges require specific architectural and objective configurations, error-based contrastive loss shows its effectiveness for handling unseen writing styles.
-Code is available at: \url{https://anonymous.4open.science/r/ECHWR}.
+Experiments on the OnHW-Words500 dataset show that ECHWR significantly outperforms state-of-the-art baselines, reducing character error rates by up to 7.4\% on the writer-independent split and 10.4\% on the writer-dependent split.
+Ablations indicate that the hard-negative objective is particularly effective for generalization to unseen writing styles, making our approach well-suited for online handwriting recognition on unseen users.
+Code is available at: \url{https://github.com/jindongli24/ECHWR}.

 \keywords{Online Handwriting Recognition \and Time-Series Analysis \and Contrastive Learning}